The Best Dive Watches For Luxury Watch Enthusiasts

 The screw in crown means it's impossible for water to get in after adjustments are made and the rotating bezel allows the wearer to measure time such as when to next have a decompression phase.

-If you wish to buy a Longines Hydroconquest, the retail price is £3,800 at the time of writing.
+If you wish to buy a Longines Hydroconquest, the retail price is £3,950 as of February 2024.

 It’s got the dive watch community ablaze recently.
 We are talking of course about The Tudor Pelagos 39.
 With a steadfast reputation being on the wrist of the French Navy to its subsequent award as the ‘Best Divers Watch’ at GPHG, a new horological dawn of divers watch has emerged.